kavyanagendrakumar/javascript-cheatsheet/docs/cheatsheet/functions.md

 2. The apply accepts only array-like args.

 ## Method Borrowing
-We take (borrow) a join method from a regular array ( [].join) and use [].join.call to run it in the context of arguments.
-Why does it work?
-That’s because the internal algorithm of the native method arr.join(glue) is very simple. technically it takes this and joins this[0], this[1] …etc together.
-It’s intentionally written in a way that allows any array-like this (not a coincidence, many methods follow this practice).
-That’s why it also works with this=arguments.
 ```javascript
   function hash() {
     alert( arguments.join() ); // Error: arguments.join is not a function